- Explore demo pipelines – Open preloaded documents and see how parsing, extraction, and editing work.

 If you’re part of an organization, your administrator must enable Studio access.

-Goal: Parse a document and extract structured data.- Open the “Financial Statement” demo.
+Goal: Parse a document and extract structured data.- Open the “Finance” demo.

 -